University of Washington, Seattle

 Session 3 (10:00am–12:00pm)

-Session chair: Stephen Rodgers (University of Oregon)
+Session chair: Stephen Rodgers, Professor, Music Theory and Musicianship (University of Oregon)

 - Paula Liliana Alva Garcia (University of Oregon) Texture and Performance in “Seis Canciones” by Eduardo Toldrà